What Our Customers Say

 - Elevating the ground directly beneath overhead service cables.

 - Installation of large antennae or clotheslines.
-A two-metre clearance from aerial consumer mains is required from antennae and three metres for clotheslines.
+A two-meter clearance from aerial consumer mains is required from antennae and three metres for clotheslines.

 - Relocation of driveway or building of driveway near power poles or light posts.
 There must be a minimum of one metre between the driveway and the structure.
 Industrial driveways require at least one and a half metres.